brain-tec/odoo-pim/attribute_set/README.rst

 Usage
 =====

-Even if this module does not provide views to display some model's Attributes, it provides however a Technical menu in *Settings > Technical > Database Structure > Attributes* to **create new Attributes**.
+Even if this module does not provide views to display some model's Attributes, it provides however a Technical menu in *Settings > Technical > Attributes* to **create new Attributes**.

 An Attribute is related to both an Attribute Group and an Attribute Set :